Roei-Bracha/git-codelab/my-codelab.md

 ### 👥 The following part will be in couples 👥

 For this step find another person in the room and ask for the link to their Repository.
+For now on you and you'r partner will work on the same repository.

 ### Clone